walterbender/Syllabi/graphics.md

 Course Organization
 -------------------

-There will be two weekly meetings: (1) a discussion and experiment;
-and (2) a recitation for in-depth review of the material.
 Each time this course is offered, the class will visit a local institution or cultural site that will serve as the client for an inclusive graphic design exploration.

+The course is broken into two phases: liquid (innovation) and solid (consolidation).

+Throughout the both phases of the course, students will be working on an project of their own choosing within the context of the "client" site.
+The intent is to offer students the opportunity to pursue something personally meaningful while still being responsive to a real-world need.

+During the *liquid* phase, Weeks 1 through 6, there will be two weekly
+meetings: (1) a discussion and experiment; and (2) a recitation for in-depth review of the material.
+Exercises in this phase course will
-Exercises in this course will include: historical and contemporary perspectives on graphic design, typographic studies, logo and brand development, creating design systems, small and large format layout construction, display, tour guide and way-finding.
+include: historical and contemporary perspectives on graphic design, typographic studies, logo and brand development, creating design systems, small and large format layout construction, display, tour guide and way-finding.

+During the *solid* phase, Weeks 8 through 15, there will be twice-weekly meetings with the design faculty to move through a design pipeline, taking the ideas developed in the *liquid* phase into a design recommendation for production and deployment at the "client" site.

 Course Goals
 ------------